Curt-White/hmba/README.md

 A simple example of how to use the functions in bma_tools.
 You shouldnt need to use the functions in hexbs.m or hmba.m directly

 ### Notes
- * I fear that there may be some confusion over the target and anchor frame naming.
-When passing in to the system, the anchor frame is the frame that we are trying to find a matching block for in the target frame.
-I may have gotten this backwards from what is mentioned in class.
  * The **tic** and **toc** functions can be used to time a given section of the code.